waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Suicune Hunt Strategy
 - Suicune is NOT a roamer in grass until after the Tin Tower event.
 - Route 42 Trigger: Approach the island center.
-Approach from the WEST via Surf is the current hypothesis.
+Current Hypothesis: Approach from the WEST via Surf (Started Turn 17681).
 - Route 36: Enter from the Violet City side (East) after Route 42 is completed.

 ## Suicune Trigger Hypothesis Testing (Route 42)
 - Hypothesis 21: Systematic floor sweep (Y=10-17) failed.
 No trigger on any FLOOR tile.
 [Turns 17654-17664]
 - Hypothesis 22: Trigger requires entering Route 42 from the WEST (Ecruteak side) and approaching the island center.
 [Started Turn 17681] [Attempt 1 - In Progress]

-# Tile Mechanics (Global)
-- FLOOR: Traversable.
-- WALL / FRUIT_TREE / COUNTER / HEADBUTT_TREE: Impassable.
-- TALL_GRASS: Traversable, triggers wild encounters.
-- WATER: Impassable without Surf.
-Traversable with Surf.
-- LEDGE: One-way movement (South-only for standard).
-- WARP / DOOR / WARP_CARPET: Map transition.
-- CUT_TREE: Impassable until CUT.
-- ROCK: Impassable.
-Requires ROCK SMASH.
-- VOID: Impassable map boundary.
-- CAVE: Warp tile to interior.
-- FLOOR_UP_WALL: Impassable floor edge.
-- WATER_ROCKS: Impassable water obstacles (represented as WALL in water).

 # Tile Mechanics (Global)
 - FLOOR: Traversable.